ncatlab/nlab-content/pages/7/6/6/2/2667/content.md

 Even though Schur functors do not respect linear structure, the category $Schur$ of Schur functors is nevertheless a [[linear category]], so we can talk about [[irreducible object]]s, decompositions into [[direct sum|direct sums]], and so on.
 It turns out that every Schur functor $F$ can be expressed as a direct sum of irreducible $Schur$-objects $S_\lambda$ indexed by [[Young diagram]]s $\lambda$, and these $S_\lambda$ are usually what people think of when they say "Schur functors".

 +--{.query}
-I took this statement about decompositions from the blog discussion, but what's the precise statement?
+[[Todd Trimble]]: I took this statement about decompositions from the blog discussion, but what's the precise statement?
 I have a hard time believing that it's a finite decomposition in general.
 I'm hoping the situation is analogous to analytic functors in the case of species, but I'm not at all sure what the precise statement should be.

 Even if it is something analogous to analytic functors, I am reminded that analytic functors on $Set$ aren't just any old functors; they are characterized by certain properties such as weak preservation of pullbacks.
 Is there something similar that needs to be said for the very general sense of 'Schur functor' given above?

+[[John Baez]]: I think we don't need anything more than what we're assuming above.
+But let's prove that.
 =--

 # Schur functors associated with Young diagrams #